The Tempest (2010 film): Production

 The film, based on the play of the same name by William Shakespeare, is written and directed by Julie Taymor.
 The play's main character is Prospero, a male in the original play.
 Taymor explained the casting decision, "I didn't really have a male actor that excited me in mind, and yet there had been a couple of phenomenal females - Helen Mirren being one of them - who [made me think]: 'My God, does this play change?
 What happens if you make that role into a female role?'"
 Taymor held a reading and found that the story could accommodate the change of gender without being gimmicky.

 In Shakespeare's play, Prospero is the Duke of Milan.
 In the adaptation, Prospera is married to the Duke.
 She is "more overtly wronged" than Prospero; when the duke dies, Prospera's brother Antonio (played by Chris Cooper) accuses her of killing him with witchcraft.
 Antonio makes the accusation to be rid of Prospera and claim her royal title.
 Taymor said, "She had her whole life taken away from her because she was a woman."
 Prospera wants to prevent the same thing from happening to her daughter.

 Principal photography took place around volcanic areas of the big island of Hawaii and Lanai.

 Release

 The Tempest premiered at the Venice Film Festival on September 11, 2010, as the festival's closing film.
-When Disney sold Miramax Films to Filmyard Holdings, LLC on December 3, 2010, Disney took over distribution through its division Touchstone Pictures.
+When Disney sold Miramax Films to Filmyard Holdings, LLC on December 3, 2010, Disney took over distribution through its Touchstone Pictures label.
 The film was released on December 10, 2010.